kingzamzon/docs/docs/SDK/Explanation/LitActions/helloWorld.md

 :::note

-// TODO: replace api doc link

 Lit Actions and PKPs are still heavily in development and things may change.
-The correct Lit JS SDK to use is on the lit-js-sdk `@serrano` branch.

 **SDK DOCUMENTATION**
-For the most up to date SDK documentation, check out the [Serrano branch SDK docs](https://serrano-sdk-docs.litprotocol.com/#welcome).
+For the most up to date SDK documentation, check out the [Lit JS SDK docs](https://js-sdk.litprotocol.com/index.html).

 For references to the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, check out the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.

 Need some Polygon Mumbai Tokens to mint a PKP?
 Fill out this [form](https://forms.gle/hcvh7VbS83DokBSE9).